 REMOVING U5 AND U6.

 If you have a complete soldering equipment, you can desolder them.
 But I had only a soldering iron.
-The technique I use is a simple destructive chip removing.
+The technique I use is a simple destructive chip removing I don't recommend, but it may be done if nothing else can be.
 It's cheap because it doesn't require any specialized tools but destroys removed chip.
 All things you need is a sharp knife, soldering iron, a sewing needle and pliers.
 Best pliers are medical ones, with handles like in scissors.
 They can be also locked to hold something constantly.
 Begin with cutting all pins on one side.
 Cut them near the point where they bend, on chip side.
 You can use other pins as support point for a lever-like cutting but be careful not to cut delicate tracks below!

 Now gently bend the chip upwards.
 Take it with pliers and bend it many times to break pins, gently pulling the chip each bend (do not pull it of the board!).
 If you won't pull it, you'll leave very short pins in the board.